 - “Le goût des autres « Cenovis, passion ou rejet »,” Radio Television Suisse

-Special thanks to Cenovis AG for helping to support the photo shoot for my new book from Helvetiq that’s coming out in September 2020: Pains Maison (French) / Brot Huus-Gmacht (German) / Swiss Bread (English).
+Special thanks to Cenovis AG for helping to support the photo shoot for my new book from Helvetiq, which will be available in October 2020: Pains Maison (French) / Brot Huusgmacht (German) / Swiss Bread (English).

 Updated: September 22, 2020